Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 If you are having multiple, physically separated, Cognigy.AI installations, you can even go one step further compared to the second concept explained previously.
 Customers in this situation usually have:

-- a Cognigy.AI installation with low hardware specs for "development" purpose
+- a Cognigy.AI installation with low hardware specs for "development" purpose.
-- a Cognigy.AI installation with higher hardware specs for "staging" purpose where acceptance tests for new versions are being executed
+- a Cognigy.AI installation with higher hardware specs for "staging" purpose where acceptance tests for new versions are being executed.
-- a Cognigy.AI installation with high hardware specs for "production"
+- a Cognigy.AI installation with high hardware specs for "production".

 **Developers only have access** to Virtual Agent projects in the "development" installation.
 They build bots, craft entire new experiences or improve already existing solutions.
 Once they have reached a desired state in their projects, they create new Snapshots.
 Downloadable packages for Snapshots will be created and provided to the team(s) working on the "staging" installation.

 **Personnel on staging** will receive the Snapshots from developers and upload these into their Virtual Agent projects in the "staging" system.
 They point their Endpoints to the new Snapshots and run acceptance tests.
 If they find defects, they will tell their development team(s) which will then fix the problems and provide new Snapshots.
 If testing goes well, the Snapshots will be moved to the "production" system.

 **Personnel with access to the production** system - usually only a very small group of people - point the productive Endpoints to the new Snapshots provided by the team(s) who have verified the quality on the "staging" system.
-The "production" system is also the place in which [**Cognigy Insights**]({{config.site_url}}insights/cognigy-insights/) will be used to understand how the actual users use the Virtual Agents as productive interaction only happens on this system.
+The "production" system is also the place in which [Cognigy Insights](../../../insights/cognigy-insights.md) will be used to understand how the actual users use the Virtual Agents as productive interaction only happens on this system.